-'A' grades To be eligible for honors, students will have earned an 'A' in the majority of courses for the concentration lx Honors Thesis Two semesters of Independent Study toward the honors thesis (MES 1970) are required; one of these should take the form of a thesis writing workshop supervised by the the DUS or other designated MES faculty during the first semester of thesis writing.
+'A' grades To be eligible for honors, students will have earned an 'A' (or 'S' with distinction) in the majority of courses for the concentration.
+1x Honors Thesis Two semesters of Independent Study toward the honors thesis (MES 1970) are required; one of these should take the form of a thesis writing workshop supervised by the Director of Undergraduate Studies or other designated MES faculty during the first semester of thesis writing.

-COLT 0510K The 1001 Nights This course explores the origins, performance, reception, adaptation, and translation of the 1001 Nights, one of the most beloved and influential story collections in world literature.
-Students will spend the semester in the company of genies, princes, liars, slaves, mass murderers, orientalists, and Walt Disney, and will consider the Nights in the context of its various literary, artistic, and cinematic afterlives. sample mes courses ANTH 1911 Gender and Sexuality in the Middle East The seminar offers an overview of the key issues in the study of gender and sexuality with reference to the Middle East.
+Sample MES Courses COLT 1431B Modern Arabic Poetry An advanced course with readings in modernist Arabic poetry, beginning with the socalled neo-classical poets and proceeding through Romanticism and Modernism, from Egypt to Lebanon, Palestine, Iraq, and beyond.
+We will examine such recurring themes as love, loss, and longing; war, exile, and homeland; cultural heritage (turath) and creative innovation (ibda'); gender and genre.
+All readings in Arabic; at least three years Arabic language study (or equivalent) required for enrollment.
+ANTH 1911 Gender and Sexuality in the Middle East The seminar offers an overview of the key issues in the study of gender and sexuality with reference to the Middle East.
 It will provide a gendered understanding of prevailing structures, ideologies, social practices and trends for those students interested in Middle East societies, cultures and politics, as well as those interested in women and gender studies.